-This black sugar cane is one of the most beautiful cultivars of this useful crop.
+This black sugar cane from Hawaii is one of the most beautiful cultivars of this useful crop.
 Stems and leaves grow in a in a wide range of hues, from purple to black, varying as they age.
-The stems are also coated with a white shiny wax, increasing the black-and-white contrast.
+Canes are also coated with a white shiny wax, increasing the black-and-white contrast.
 Canes are thin, smooth and glossy, with long internodes and can produce aerial roots in their lower nodes.
 More than 100 traditional cultivars of sugar cane existed in ancient Hawaii, but this black cultivar was one of the three types of sugarcanes used in traditional Hawaiian medicine.

 Ko Honua Ula means "red earth sugarcane" in Polynesian languague.
 The alternate name Kō Niho Puhi means “eel’s tooth” sugarcane, owing to the sharp points of the auxiliary buds.

-Sugar Cane is a 3-5 m (9-15 ft) tall tropical grass that produces most of the world sugar.
+Sugar Canes are 3-5 m tall tropical grasses that produces most of the world sugar.
 Saccharum officinarum grows in tropical to warm mediterranean climates.
 Canes can be peeled and eaten at any moment, they are best after blooming.
-Sugar cane is very fast growing in hot summer weather, water and fertilize abundantly in summer!
+Sugar cane is very fast growing in hot summer weather.
+Water and fertilize abundantly in summer!
 They bloom in late autumn or winter, and when they do it, they have the highest sugar contect.
 They are all hardy to light and short frosts, but some cultivars do better than others in cooler locations.
 If frosts are expected, protect the base with mulch and more .